 You know how sometimes a logo is so small, like in the browser field, that you just can’t make it out?
 Well, if logos were responsive — like almost all web sites are these days — that wouldn’t be a problem.
-As a designer who routinely creates logos for a variety of clients, I spend a lot of time crafting marks that can be used in a variety of applications.
-An important key element to keep in mind is how well a logo will work on web, mobile, print, social media, watches, icons, favicons and so on.
+As a graphic designer who routinely creates logos for a variety of clients, I spend a lot of time crafting brand identities that can be used in a variety of applications.
+An important key element to keep in mind is how well a logo will work not only on your webiste but on mobile, in print, social media, on watches, as icons, favicons, and so on.

-So when your company is thinking of branding or rebranding, here are a few things to consider to keep it responsive:
+So when your company is thinking of branding or rebranding, here are a few things to consider to keep your logo responsive:

 Logo type, logo mark or both?